Download a PDF copy of this list.

 - There and Back Again – cross-cultural transmission of clothing and clothing terminology, Studies in Intercultural Exchange in the Early Medieval Mediterranean, ed.
 Stephanie Hathaway, Continuum Publishing Group, 2012

-- The Monomachos Crown – Towards A Resolution, Byzantina Symmeikta (New window) 2009.
-Pdf available.
+- The Monomachos Crown – Towards A Resolution, Byzantina Symmeikta (New window), number 21, 2009.
+PDF available.

 - Suntagma Hoplôn: the equipment of regular Byzantine troops, c.
 950 – c.
 1204, republished in John Haldon (ed) Byzantine Warfare, Ashgate, London, 2007.